blakeharv/psychic-octo-ninja/git_commands_cheatsheet.md

 # Turn colors on
 git config --global color.ui true

+# 'git push' only pushes the current branch, not all of them
+git config --global push.default current

 # Checking out and Creating New Branches
 # Step 1
 git checkout master        # change head to master